AIRLab-POLIMI/ros2-igus-rebel/igus_rebel_moveit_config/README.md

-# MoveIt2 package
+# MoveIt2 control package

-MoveIt2 configuration files for controlling the robot graphically with Rviz2.
-It contains the definitions for everything that is needed to control the robot.
+MoveIt2 configuration files for controlling the robot visually with Rviz2.
+It contains the definitions for everything needed to control the robot.

-It contains definitions for:
+The **config** folder contains several configuration files for:
+- `moveit_controllers.yaml`: MoveIt2 control manager with follow joint trajectory controller
-- OMPL planner and MoveitSimpleController Manager connections
+- `ompl_planning.yaml`: OMPL planner configuration
+- `moveit_py.yaml`: moveit planners configurations
-- Kinematic constraints
+- `kinematics.yaml`: Inverse Kinematic solvers
-- Velocity and acceleration constraints
+- `joint_limits.yaml`: Velocity and acceleration constraints
-- ROS2 control with joint trajectory controller
+- `ros2_controllers.yaml`: ROS2 control for the robot arm with joint trajectory controller and ROS2 control for grippers
-- SRDF configurations and XACRO macros for controls and collisions
+- `igus_rebel.srdf.xacro`: SRDF collisions mapping with XACRO macros for all possible robot configurations
-- Joint positions for standard positions
+- `initial_positions.yaml`: Joint positions for standard positions

+This package contains also the file `.setup_assistant` that is used to configure the robot for MoveIt2.

 ## Usage